 The Gamma Band model[1] can be viewed as a trend following model that is shows the effectiveness of tracking various levels of market gamma.
 When the daily price closes below Gamma Flip level, the model will reduce exposure to avoid price volatility and sell-off risk.
+There is also an allocation adjustment whether the trend of gamma flip is positive or negative.
 If the market closes below what we call the ?lower gamma level,? the model will reduce the SPX allocation to zero.

-The main premise of this model is to maintain high allocations to stocks when risk and corresponding volatility are expected to be low.� For investors who have been conditioned to ?buy low and sell high,? it is counter-intuitive to increase allocations when the market rises, but this approach has shown to increase risk-adjusted returns in the backtest.��
+The main premise of this model is to maintain high allocations to stocks when risk and corresponding volatility are expected to be low.� For investors who have been conditioned to ?buy low and sell high,? it is counter-intuitive to increase allocations when the market rises, but this approach has shown to increase risk-adjusted returns in the back-test.��